March 23, 2017

 Child Protection and Mental Health Fund.
 Winning is within our reach, but we need your support.

-A few of the Anoka Hennepin School Board testimonies and resources are linked below.
+Links to some of the Anoka Hennepin School Board meeting testimonies and resources

 All of the testimony may be viewed on the school district’s website.
 (March 20th, “Communications, Delegations & Petitions.”)